-BC Balance and Dizziness is proud to announce the thirteenth article in our series planned for 2019/2020.
+Balance & Dizziness Canada is proud to announce our latest article about vestibular disorders.
 This one is on CANVAS syndrome.

 CANVAS syndrome is a neurological disorder, which is a problem with the brain, spinal cord and/or nerves.
 It usually starts in adults over 50 and slowly gets worse (progresses) over 10 years or more.

 And here is a list of articles on vestibular disorders:

 - CANVAS Syndrome

 - Labyrinthine Infarction

 - Autoimmune Inner Ear Disease (AIED)

 - Ménière's disease